Špitalič, Kamnik: Name

 The name Špitalič derives from German Spital 'hospice' (see History below).

 History

-Next to the church can be seen the ruins of what was the Špitalič (Neuthal) Mansion, burned by the Yugoslav Partisans in January 1945.
+Next to the church can be seen the ruins of what was the Špitalič (Neuthal) Mansion.
 Part of the Carniolan estates held by the Counts of Andechs, the structure was originally a hospice offering shelter to the many travelers passing through the valley.
 It was built by the Andechs margrave Henry II of Istria about 1228, passing to Viktring Abbey circa 1251.
-It was sold and converted into a mansion in 1608 and subsequently rebuilt a number of times before its destruction.
+It was sold and converted into a mansion in 1608 and subsequently rebuilt a number of times.
+The mansion was burned by the Yugoslav Partisans in January 1945.

 Church

 The church in the village is dedicated to Saint Anthony the Hermit and was originally built in the 13th century, but renovated in the 19th century in a Baroque style.